 Organisation-based

-Organisation regularly looks at dashboards in order to measure progress of strategy and tweak/adjust/change on the go in order to improve the outcomes.
+My organisation regularly looks at dashboards in order to measure progress of strategy and tweak/adjust/change on the go in order to improve the outcomes.

 16. Internal systems